It’s Time to Re-evaluate Your Beliefs

 We form beliefs about everything, it’s important to recognize that It’s the scope of the belief that’s important Is it a fundamental belief or an ancillary belief?
 There is a big difference in believing Lima beans are bad (ancillary belief) versus believing vegetables are bad (fundamental belief) It’s possible to have a good life with some dis-empowering beliefs as long as they are ancillary beliefs.
 It’s even possible to have a good life if some of your dis-empowering beliefs are fundamental as long as they are balanced with some powerful fundamental beliefs

 .
-Another example, there is a big difference in believing a certain man can’t be trusted versus believing people can’t be trusted.
+Another example, there is a big difference between believing a certain man can’t be trusted versus believing people can’t be trusted.
 This person may attain an overall sense of belonging and even a sort of happiness dealing with others but the chances of this person having a happy life are highly reduced simply because of this one belief.
 Look at the difference, believing I can’t change versus people don’t change easily, would have on a person.
 They would have no problem in believing others could change but when it came to them personally they would constantly be presented with situations that would reinforce their belief that they can’t change.
 When challenged, that they are resistant to change, they will hide behind a mask and lie saying that’s not true, when in reality they subconsciously believe it.

 We Can Change

 The good news is that we can change, and it starts with awareness.
-Realizing that it’s the dis-empowering beliefs that are the cause.
+Realizing that it’s the disempowering beliefs that are the cause.
 The neutral universe will only grow what is planted no more no less.
 Think back to a time when you only had a phone in your house and if you weren’t home you missed the call.
 Remember when the first message machines came out and we could review the call we had missed.
-And now think what you would do if you left your cell phone at home.
+And now think about what you would do if you left your cell phone at home.

 The Mind of God

-mind of God, which is in us all, takes the beliefs we hold and
+The mind of God, which is in us all, takes the beliefs we hold and

 manifest’s them into our lives., Medicine can’t explain it but